Lines of inquiry

 This exhibition is part of Harris’s CFEVA 2022 Fellowship project, which includes programs and a book by Harris, Thesentür/The Thinker: Nina Simone and the Politics of Music, published in April, with an essay by Stan Mir.
 While the production quality in the book and some of the graphics is uneven, conceptual art emphasizes ideas more than the art object itself, and Harris’s ideas are striking.

 The series of Thesentür prints is text-based, incorporating statements by others.
-By referring to “Thesentür”—literally the “theses door” in Wittenberg, Germany—Harris evokes Martin Luther’s role as controversial reformer.
+By referring to “Thesentür”—literally the “theses door” in Wittenberg, Germany—Harris evokes Martin Luther’s role as a controversial reformer.
 In many of the works, bold red lettering seems to hang over the judgmental gentlemen of Rembrandt van Rijn’s group portrait, The Sampling Officials of the Amsterdam Drapers’ Guild, painted in 1662 (also called The Syndics).

 Most of the prints are minimal, vertically oriented, with the words packing the punches.
-Like the Dutch Masters Cigar Company which appropriated The Syndics for its packaging, Harris has removed the painting’s background.
+Like the Dutch Masters Cigar Company, which appropriated The Syndics for its packaging, Harris has removed the painting’s background.
 Only the men remain, sometimes in Rembrandt’s russet tones, sometimes in pale blue.

-Mary Louise Curtis Bok, who founded Curtis, liked The Syndics so much she had a replica painted, which is now prominently displayed at Curtis’s Rittenhouse Square building.
+Mary Louise Curtis Bok, who founded Curtis, liked The Syndics so much that she had a replica painted, which is now prominently displayed at Curtis’s Rittenhouse Square building.
 Curtis offered to lend the reproduction to the exhibition, but the picture was too big to make it around an angle in the hallway.
 Instead, Harris displays an image of the reproduction, as well as the large piece of cardboard used by art handlers to test whether it could be moved to CFEVA’s space.

 Art, artists, patrons, and money

-In Harris’s triptych, After Nina Simone 1, half here/half gone (2022), two more quotes from Simone say: “The FBI, they went to Curtis Institute and inquired about me,” and “They asked Vladimir Sokoloff was I mixed up in the rebellion.”
-(We might well ask, “rebellion?”)
+In Harris’s triptych, After Nina Simone 1, half here/half gone (2022), two more quotes from Simone say: “The FBI, they went to Curtis Institute and inquired about me,” and, “They asked Vladimir Sokoloff was I mixed up in the rebellion.”
+(We might well ask, “Rebellion?”)
 It would be interesting to see the FBI file on Simone, but the agency says the papers have been destroyed.

 Harris questions the ways that art, artists, patrons, and money are bound together in a piece that shifts our focus from Simone in the early 1950s to George Frideric Handel in the early 1700s.
 In After David Hunter ghosts 1 (2022), the first panel reads: “What are the economic underpinnings of the artworks we hold in such high regard?”
-The answer involves Handel’s finances and two slave-trading companies, the South Sea Company and the Royal African Company.
+The answer involves Handel’s finances and two slave-trading companies: the South Sea Company and the Royal African Company.

 Harris’s revelatory work offers much to explore and think about.
 For instance, an installation set in the gallery’s fireplace—a collaboration with Philadelphia artist Taji Ra’oof Nahl—retains a sense of mystery.
 Its elements are a Bembe People’s mask, a soup tureen, a stalk of cotton bolls, and a few books, all tidily stacked in the grate.
 Somehow, it is both mournful and menacing, poignantly vulnerable and angry as hell.